- 1 Readme First

 - Verify your molecular structure, protonation state, multiplicity here:

-SDF File Definition
+SDF File Definition and Setting total charge

 - Note that you don't need to have "correct" charges for the atom.
 The program will produce all the charges and dipoles etc for you.
 However, we need correct total molecular charge (neutral, +1, -1...) for Gaussain job.
 You can do so by assigning the total molecular charge to the first atom.